DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/index.md

 The following agents are available (if licensed):
 - [DXC Agent for bank reconciliation]({{ '/agent/dxcagentfinance/bank-recon/match' | relative_url }}) - **Match** bank statement transactions with bank documents, and bank documents to bank documents.
 - [DXC Agent for bank reconciliation voucher generation]({{ '/agent/dxcagentfinance/bank-recon/voucher' | relative_url }}) - Create new **voucher** transaction based on history for the bank account.
-- [DXC Agent for bank reconciliation customer payment generation]({{ '/agent/dxcagentfinance/bank-recon/customer' | relative_url }}) - Create new **customer** payment journals.
+- DXC Agent for bank reconciliation payment journal generation contains both of the following:
+    - [Customer payments]({{ '/agent/dxcagentfinance/bank-recon/customer' | relative_url }}) - Create new **customer** payment journals.
+Users can also choose to post and match these journals as part of the agent process, or leave the journal unposted for review.
+    - [Vendor payments]({{ '/agent/dxcagentfinance/bank-recon/vendor' | relative_url }}) - Create new **vendor** payment journals.
 Users can also choose to post and match these journals as part of the agent process, or leave the journal unposted for review.

 ### Disclaimer
 The AI functionality provided by this software is offered on an ‘as is’ basis and may generate inaccurate, incomplete, or misleading information.
 Users must independently review and verify all outputs before reliance or use.